 For the past nine years the Northwest Film Center has presented the Oregon Media Arts Fellowship, an award funded by the Oregon Arts Commission and organizations such as the Oregon Media Production Association and Oregon Public Broadcasting.
 Fellowships have gone to Oregon filmmakers who have proven their ability to create unique and challenging personal works and are intended to help filmmakers create new projects.
 Join us tonight as we pay tribute to some of the past recipients and meet 2016 recipients Pam Minty and Rose Bond, who will talk about their upcoming films.
 Come learn about the Fellowship and how you can apply or contribute to this important night of recognition for Oregon filmmakers.

 Food catered by the wonderful folks at Mundo Catering.

 Appears in: Northwest Tracking

 Other Films by Pam Minty

-Direct Route observes a blind woman navigating her domestic surroundings alongside landscapes and recollections prior to losing her vision.
-Through conversations and word puzzles with her daughter, a story emerges about the relationship between memory, sense of direction, and the texture of experience.
+A blind woman (Minty’s mother) navigates her domestic surroundings and landscapes while recollecting these places prior to losing her vision.
+Through conversations and word puzzles, a story emerges about the relationship between memory, sense of direction, and the texture of experience.

 This program of old and new explores memory, observation, and film’s unique and varied abilities to visualize the act of remembering.
 Portland filmmaker Pam Minty’s Direct Route (2015) observes a blind woman navigating her domestic surroundings alongside landscapes and recollections prior to losing her vision.
 Through conversations and word puzzles with her daughter, a story …